mikebronner/laravel-messenger/README.md

 - **framework**: string | optional | default: 'bootstrap3'
   Specify the framework you are using.
 Right now it only supports 'bootstrap3' or 'bootstrap4'.
+- **type**: string | optional | default: 'alert'
+  Invoke any of the available alert modes.
+Currently only supports 'alert' or 'modal'.